carcaschoi/tinfoil-json/README.md

-# This is just a archive page that stores the information of various tinfoil shop link.
-Luffshop has been removed since it does not work anymore.
-I suggest you to delete it  ASAP
+# Hello!
+Here is a github page storing the information of various tinfoil shop links.
+Luffshop has been removed since it doesn't work anymore.
+You may choose to delete it

 ### shop link

 ```
 # pixelshop
-* get access key from their discord (https://discord.gg/tqnCB2XbMc)
+* get access key from their discord (https://pixelshop.lol)

 ```